 Before co-founding Magpie Goose, Maggie McGowan was working as a Welfare Rights Lawyer with NAAJA, a not for profit legal and justice service established to help Aboriginal peoples.
 Her work involved regular outreach visits to remote communities, during which she formed relationships with aboriginal community members and artists.
 Motivated by a desire to create tangible alternatives to the punitive welfare system, and rampant poverty she found prevalent amongst Aboriginal communities, Maggie founded Magpie Goose to present new economic opportunities and hope.

 The Aboriginal people of Australia have experienced a long and bitter plight.
 Parallel with Native Americans and other indigenous peoples around the world.
 Aborigines have a deep connection to their environment in contrast to colonial invaders that disrespected their wisdom, leaving native ecologies and cultures isolated and marginalized.
 But as consciousness grows within the next generations of Australians, so does a deeper sense of responsibility for the historical wrong-doing against Aboriginal peoples.
 Throughout the world, examples of entrepreneurs using their privilege to help marginalized communities are arising.
 The fashion social enterprise Magpie Goose is one of those stories.

 Maggie’s co-founder Laura Egan has worked with remote Aboriginal communities since 2006, and formed Enterprise Learning Projects (ELP) in 2011 to enable the creation of new economic opportunities through enterprise.
 Over the last seven years working with ELP, she has supported many remote communities in Australia in achieving their business aspirations.
 Starting Magpie Goose was a natural extension of this work.

-Laura Egan and Maggie McGowan.
+with founders Laura Egan and Maggie McGowan.

 AGB: When you first started what was the biggest obstacle in your way?